Get the latest on our fall planning.

 “There is no other college like ours in the world, and no faculty or student body more dedicated to and passionate about learning,” he has written.
 “The program demands extraordinary commitment, and St. John’s challenges students to widen their horizons, overcome their fears, and even – in an era of hyper-partisan contentious discourse—change their minds.
 When a student comes to terms with nuance, ambiguity, and intellectual uncertainty—not to mention Ptolemy and Apollonius—she leaves college ready to navigate the challenges of modern life.”

 Roosevelt, a great-grandson of President Theodore Roosevelt, is married to Dorothy Roosevelt and is the father of two children, Matthew and Juliana.

 The inauguration of Mark Roosevelt was held on September 16, 2016.

-Looking for a speech that was delivered at Convocation or Commencement?
+Looking for a speech that was delivered by Mark Roosevelt at Convocation or Commencement?
 The St. John's College Digital Archives provides online access to the text of many of these speeches (and audio when available).